 Sunflower seeds contain a good amount of oils, protein, and fats that many animals need to survive.
 And they taste great to deer!

-Which means that sunflowers are not deer resistant by any stretch of the imagination.
+This means that sunflowers are not deer resistant by any stretch of the imagination.
+If anything, I’d venture to guess that your sunflower patch might actually attract deer.

 How to Tell If Deer Are Eating Your Sunflowers

-There are a few ways to tell if a deer is the culprit eating your sunflowers.
+There are a few ways to tell if a deer is the one eating your sunflowers.

 If the ground is muddy or it recently rained, you might be able to see distinct deer footprints near the scene of the crime (i.e. your sunflower patch).